 Cat Mazza (b.
-1977 Washington DC) is a visual artist whose work combines craft with digital media to explore the overlaps between textiles, technology and labor.
-Mazza has received fellowships and grants from Creative Capital, the Rockefeller Foundation and MacDowell Colony.
-Her animation Knit for Defense is in the Film and Media Arts collection of the Smithsonian American Art Museum.
+1977 Washington DC) is a visual artist whose combination of craft and digital media explores the overlaps between textiles, technology and labor.
+Mazza has received fellowships from Creative Capital, the Now+There Accelerator, the Rockefeller Foundation and MacDowell Colony.
+Her animation Knit for Defense is in the Smithsonian American Art Museum collection.

-Past work has shown at the Victoria & Albert Museum (London), the Museum of Arts and Design (New York City), Triennale di Milano (Italy), Garanti Gallery (Istanbul), the Jönköpings läns Museum (Sweden) and the Milwaukee Art Museum.
-She has also exhibited at new media festivals The Influencers (Barcelona); Futuresonic (Manchester), FILE (São Paulo) and Ars Electronica (Linz).
-She has presented her work in artist lectures at numerous venues including the School of the Art Institute of Chicago, Harvard University and California College of the Arts.
+Mazza’s sculpture Taking the Cure is currently on view at deCordova Museum and Sculpture Park through summer 2020.
+Her newest work Electroknit Dymaxion is also on view at the Bowdoin College Museum of Art in the Fast Fashion / Slow Art exhibit through August 2020.
+Her past work has shown at the Victoria & Albert Museum (London), the Museum of Arts and Design (New York City), Triennale Design Museum (Milan), Garanti Gallery (Istanbul), the Jönköpings läns Museum (Sweden) and the Milwaukee Art Museum.
+She has also exhibited at new media festivals The Influencers (Barcelona); Futuresonic (Manchester) and Ars Electronica (Linz).
+Her work has been noted in multiple publications including Artforum, Modern Painters, American Craft, the Financial Times London and various books on art, craft and politics.
+Mazza has given artist lectures at the School of the Art Institute of Chicago, MICA, California College of the Arts among several other venues.

-Mazza was an early staff member of the New York City art and technology center Eyebeam from 1999-2002.
-She received her MFA from Rensselaer Polytechnic Institute (2005), a BFA from Carnegie Mellon University (1999) and is Associate Professor of Art at UMass, Boston (2007-present).
+Mazza is Associate Professor of Art at University of Massachusetts Boston (2007-present).
+She was an early staff member of the New York City art and technology center Eyebeam from 1999-2002, and has a MFA from Rensselaer Polytechnic Institute (2005) and a BFA from Carnegie Mellon University (1999).